-There is no need to offer to somebody your sofa if you want to use a free sofa.
+There is no need to offer somebody your sofa, if you can’t offer a free sofa for someone else to use.
 There is no connection whatsoever.
 And people don’t care about that, they care more about the person you are!

 How do you find your hosts?
 Is it easy to find a host?

 There are 2 ways to find a host:

 - You search for people in your destination city who are accepting guests.
 Then you send them a nice message, which should contain some info about you, why are you travelling there, what do you expect from the hosts (e.g. a sofa, I can sleep on the rug etc), what do you have to offer and the period you will get there.
 And then wait for their reply.

 - You post your trip so that anyone can see.
 It’s called a public trip.
 So if anyone searches who will be in that place during those days, you will be on that list.
 Also a lot of locals who want to meet travellers and to offer their sofa, search for this and then they can contact you.